Land and Its Development

 Factors like local regulations, water and sanitary services vary from one area to another.
 Before you decide on a tract of land, these are some things you should check in advance, because once you own the land, your choices are limited.

 Some towns have strict laws on the minimum size in square footage or overall size of a home.
 Also, some laws define the type of factory-built structure that can be placed on the property.
 Local laws will tell you about allowable setbacks and separation of elements.
-Local law will also tell you the minimum size lot needed on which to build.
+Local law will also tell you the minimum size lot needed on which to build, as well as any relevant zoning concerns.
 All the information is available from the town or village’s Code Enforcement Official.
 Check with them in advance so that you fully understand your options.

 Once you own land, there are several decisions that are out of your hands.